-Unit 4: Media Production and Issues in the Media
+Unit 4: Media Production; Agency & Control in & out of the Media

 In this unit students focus on the production and post-production stages of the media production process, bringing the media production design created in Unit 3 to its realisation.
 They refine their media production in response to feedback and through personal reflection, documenting the iterations of their production as they work towards completion.